Huge asteroid headed for close encounter with Earth

 More information about its composition and structure are expected from radar images and chemical studies of its light as the asteroid passes by the planet.

-"I've read that we will be able to see details down to a size of about 15 feet across on the surface of the asteroid," Fisher said.
+"I've read that we will be able to see details down to a size of about 15 feet (4.5 meters) across on the surface of the asteroid," Fisher said.

 NASA is working on a mission to return soil samples from an asteroid known as 1999 RQ36 in 2020, followed by a human mission to another asteroid in the mid-2020s.